tryton/tryton/doc/index.rst

 This module extends the carrier selection pattern with:

 * The warehouse Subdivision
-* A regular expression to match against warehouse zip
+* A regular expression to match against warehouse postal code
 * The customer Subdivision
-* A regular expression to match against customer zip
+* A regular expression to match against customer postal code

-These can be used to restrict the usage of a carrier to a specific subdivision or a specific ZIP codes.
+These can be used to restrict the usage of a carrier to a specific subdivision or a specific postal code.